tobyweir/ReactionTimeApp/README.md

 - **Five-attempt test sessions** with a randomised wait (0.4–7.0s) before each prompt, so the timing can't be anticipated.
 - **False start detection** — tapping before the prompt appears voids the attempt and restarts it, keeping the results already banked in that session.
 - **Session average** calculated at the end of the five attempts, with the option to save the whole session to your history.
-- **Animal grading** — each time maps to an animal from a housefly down to a rock, as a quicker read than a number.
+- **Animal grading** — each time maps to an animal from a housefly down to a rock.
-- **Calendar history** that drills from year, to month, to a single day's results, with day and month cells shaded by how many attempts were recorded.
+- **Calendar history** that goes from year, to month, to a single day's results, with day and month cells shaded by how many attempts were recorded.
-- **Graph view** over a chosen date range, plotting mean, mode, median, max and min as individually toggleable series.
+- **Graph view** over a chosen date range, plotting mean, mode, median, max and min as individually toggle-able series.
 - **Local profile** — username and profile image stored on device.

 ## How the timing works